juexinwang/Tutorial_ISMB2024/Part2b_cellchat.md

 ```
 ![Figure 5](Figures/CellChat_scRNA_5.png)

-## Visualize cell-cell communication mediated by multiple ligand-receptors or signaling pathways
+## Visualize Cell-Cell Communication mediated by multiple Ligand-Receptors or Signaling Pathways
 CellChat can also show all the significant interactions mediated by L-R pairs and signaling pathways, and interactions provided by users from some cell groups to other cell groups using the function netVisual_bubble and netVisual_chord_gene.